asticode/go-astilectron/readme.md

 And that's it!

 NOTE: needless to say that the message can be something other than a string.
-JSON is used to exchange data between GO and the webserver so any type will do!*
+A custom struct for instance!

 ### Final code